-We invest in available-for-sale securities consisting of money market funds, U.S. Treasury securities, corporate debt securities and commercial paper.
+We invest in available-for-sale securities consisting of money market funds, corporate debt securities, U.S. Treasury securities, commercial paper, non-U.S. government debt securities, supranational debt securities and U.S. Agency bonds.
 Available-for-sale securities are classified as part of either cash and cash equivalents or short-term investments on our unaudited condensed balance sheets.

-The following tables summarize, by major security type, our investments that are measured at fair value on a recurring basis, in thousands:
+The following tables summarize, by major security type, our short-term investments that are measured at fair value on a recurring basis, in thousands: